Sign up to our mailing list

 Unincorporated landlords will be able to use the cash basis, so will only need to declare rental income they have actually received.
 Conversely, only payments actually made in the tax year would be allowable.
 Relief for the costs of buying furniture etc. would be give on a replacement basis.

-There may be a £150,000 turnover limit for landlords (to be confirmed) who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
+There is a £150,000 turnover limit for landlords who wish to use cash accounting, as their businesses do not necessarily become more complex as they grow.
 The cash basis would, as is already the case for individual landlords, operate by reference to the tax year (from 6 April to following 5 April).

 Businesses will be able to make voluntary payments on a pay-as-you-go basis via their digital accounts.
 Any voluntary payments made will appear in the digital account of the taxpayer or business as a credit and will be allocated against liabilities as they become due, across their range of taxes.
 Any unused credits will be carried forward for future use.
 Taxpayers will be able to choose how and when to pay.